-The fabled fat loss miracle pill – It’s the proverbial punching bag of the health & fitness industry, cited to represent the sheer mass of hot air that exists within it.
+The fabled fat loss miracle pill – It’s the proverbial punching bag of the health and fitness industry, cited to represent the sheer mass of hot air that exists within it.

 But… I also suppose that, befitting to the name of my blog, there would be no more of a straightforward way to lose fat than to take a pill.
 That is, if there were such a pill that actually worked (and was safe of course).

 I figured at some point I’d have to tackle this question, because I know it’s something that virtually everyone with a modicum of interest in health and fitness has or will ask themselves at one point.
 And who wouldn’t want to take a magic fat burning pill that worked and was 100% safe?
 I sure as hell would, I admit.

 But, as the cliche goes, if it sounds too good to be true, it probably is.
 Despite the industry constantly inundating hapless consumers with outlandish promises in pill/supplement form, are there actually thermogenics, or other such fat burning supplements, that can actually legitimately work for weight loss?
 We’re going to set the record straight in this edition of the straightforwardfatloss.com straight dope.

 Clickable Table of Contents by Section

 - Can Fat Loss “In a Pill” Actually Work?
 Yes, Honestly